Laser Engraving Tips and Techniques for Popular Materials

 • DPI (Dots Per Inch): Higher DPI (600–1200) ensures better detail and clarity, especially for photos or intricate designs.

-• Masking (Optional): Apply masking tape to the marble to protect surrounding areas from residue or overburn.
+• Masking (Optional): Apply masking tape to the stone to protect surrounding areas from residue or overburn.
 Remove it carefully after engraving.

 • Photo Engraving: For photo engravings, convert the image to grayscale and adjust contrast in photo editing software before engraving.
 Marble works well for high-detail images.